Close

 Damage Modifier

-A damage modifier of 1.00 indicates very severe damage to the structure of the car and would keep you up at the maximum 10% diminution in value by multiplying that number by 1.
-Typically, this value is set in intervals of 0.25, with something like 0.50 being “moderate” and 0.00 being no damage at all.
+A damage modifier of 1.00 indicates very severe damage to the structure of the car and would keep you up to a maximum 10% diminution in value by multiplying that number by 1.
+Typically, this value is set in increments of 0.25, with 0.50 being “moderate” and 0.00 being no damage at all.

 Mileage Multiplier

-The original value of your car should have already taken mileage into account, but it is a common practice to take it into account again at this stage.
+The original value of your car should already have taken mileage into account, but it is common practice to do so again at this stage.
 The assumption here is that when an old, heavily used car gets damaged, it doesn’t affect the price as much as when a brand-new, low-mileage car is damaged.

 Once you multiply your total so far by this second multiplier, you will get the total estimated diminished value to include in your claim.